Korveen/Steam-Gamalytic-Embedded-Extension/README.md

 ---

-If you found this useful & you are into deckbuilding roguelike games consider wishlisting our game [Free of the Land](https://store.steampowered.com/app/3833000/Free_of_the_Land/) on Steam!
+If you found this useful and enjoy deck-building roguelikes, consider wishlisting our game: [Free of the Land](https://store.steampowered.com/app/3833000/Free_of_the_Land/) on Steam!